-The Senate gave first round approval (Perfection vote) to Senate Substitute #3 for SJR 38 (Hegeman) on February 4 and is expected to take a final vote early this week.
+The Senate gave first round approval (Perfection vote) to SS#3/SJR 38 (Hegeman) on February 4 and is expected to take a final vote early this week.
 SJR 38 is similar to HJR 76 and HJR 101 and would undermine the redistricting reforms of Amendment 1, also known as CLEAN Missouri.
-The amended resolution still removes the nonpartisan demographer created under Amendment 1 and increases the power of political party insiders in redistricting decisions.
-It also opens the possibility of excluding non-citizen or non-voting-age residents from the statewide population data used for drawing districts.
+The SS#3 still removes the nonpartisan demographer created under Amendment 1 and opens the possibility for the population count to be skewed to exclude non-citizen or non-voting-age residents from the data used for drawing districts.
 The SJR also makes it harder to file suit against a faulty map and limits the remedies available to a judge in such a case.
 The League opposes SJR 38.